Paul Kehoe in a sitting TD in the Wexford Constituency, a seat he has held since he was first elected to the Dail in 2002.

-Paul Kehoe TD was appointed Minister with Responsibility for Defence in the 32nd Dail from May 2016 until June 2020.
+Paul served as Minister with Responsibility for Defence in the 32nd Dail from May 2016 until June 2020.
 Paul previously served as the Government Chief Whip & Minister of State at the Departments of the Taoiseach & Defence.
-Minister Kehoe has also been a TD for County Wexford since he was first elected to the Dail in May 2002.

 Despite the demands of serving as a Cabinet Minister, Paul always works hard for his constituents in Wexford.
 He holds weekly advice clinics at his offices in Enniscorthy and New Ross, as well as in Gorey and Wexford Town.

-He has been campaigning for the County’s interests at a national level for the 13 years he has been a TD.
-His priorities in opposition were securing a new A&E at Wexford General Hospital, new bypasses for Enniscorthy and New Ross which have been delivered.
-He has also ensured that funding has been ringfenced for a flood relief scheme for Enniscorthy Town – funding has been secured for all of these projects by this Government.
+He has been campaigning for the County’s interests at a national level since elected as a TD.
+His priorities have been securing a new A&E at Wexford General Hospital, new bypasses for Enniscorthy and New Ross which have been delivered.
+He has also ensured that funding has been ringfenced for a flood relief scheme for Enniscorthy Town.
 There has also been massive capital investment in schools across County Wexford including multi-million euro extensions for St Aidan’s NS in Enniscorthy and Colaiste Abbain in Adamstown, St Patrick’s Special School.